Suicide in Hong Kong: Tide of Student Suicides in 2016

 The "Tide of Student Suicide" began in the 2015/16 school year.
 Student suicide cases have become more frequent than before, and have since drawn the attention of the media.
 In the first 9 days of March, there were 7 cases, 3 of which were from The Chinese University of Hong Kong.
 As of the beginning of the school year in September 2015, the number of suicides and attempted suicides were as high as 20 cases.

 On March 21, 2016, the Legislative Council Education Affairs Committee held a special meeting regarding student suicide.
 The Secretary for Education, Mr. Eddie Ng Hak-Kim said that in consideration of the urgency of the incident, he decided to allocate $5 million to the special services and provide a $5,000 "Special Allowance for the "Family and School Co-operation Scheme" to all primary and secondary schools in Hong Kong.
 The Parent-Teacher Association organised "Parent-teacher and Parent-child" activities to support students' mental health.

 Some government members criticised the existing education system for the suicides and asked Mr.Ng to review the education policy in order to reduce the pressure on school children.
 Michael Tien, from The New People's Party, said, "Students nowadays have to stay in school for around 10 hours.
 Students have to do 7 to 10 hours of homework on average, and 23 homework assignments have been issued during the holidays."
 Mr.Ng responded that he had discussed the problem to the school and thought that the amount of homework was too much.
 Mr.Ng claimed, "If there were 23 (assignments) set, please show (evidence)."

+In 2026, government statistics show that there were 91 cases of student suicides reported by primary and secondary schools in Hong Kong from 2023 to 2025.